iampramodyadav/iampramodyadav/README.md

 #### About me
 -  I'm a research-oriented and curious person.
 I have also a great interest in programming, art and mathematics.
--  Currently learning machine learning, data science and SQL.
+-  Currently learning machine learning

 ---